AngieN7/CS330_PPL_Project_Rust/README.md

 ```
 # Data Types, Variable Syntex, Naming Conventions, and Reserved Words
 Rust has most of the common data types, data types in Rust are integers, float numbers, characters,  Booleans, arrays, and tuples.
 Rust is statically typed so the type declaration is needed before creating a variable, and those variables are bound to that type for their lifetimes.
-That said, if the variable type is not declared the compiler can often assume the variables type, and will compile
+That said, if the variable type is not declared the compiler can often assume the variable type, and will compile
 By default, variables in Rust are immutable, but the language does give users an option to create a mutable variable by placing mut in front of it.

 ## Naming Conventions and Reserved Words